FernandoMatiasGonzalez/GreenPowerPlus-Energy-Matchmaking-AI-Agent/README.md

 ### Project Overview

 **GP+** is a rule-based AI agent that interprets natural language queries, extracts structured parameters, and dynamically matches users with clean energy vendors within a scalable, AI-assisted framework.
-It leverages **predefined logic and an LLM-powered** engine to process user input and return structured, tailored results based on criteria such as **capacity, financing, certifications, battery storage, location**, and **installation timeline**.
+It leverages **predefined logic and an LLM-powered** engine to process user input and return tailored results based **capacity, financing, certifications, battery storage, location**, and **installation timeline**.

 While currently operating on deterministic rules, the system establishes the foundation for future **learning agents**, by structuring user interactions, vendor data, and decision logic for dynamic adaptation and reinforcement.